sushant10/HQ_Bot/README.md

 - [All Contributors][link-contributors]

 ## Special shout out
 [Jake Mor][jake-mor] was the person behind HQuack, the most viral popular bot to help solve HQ questions.
 His implementation inspired me to try my own.
-I recommend reading this [Article][jake-more] to learn more about the whole story.
+I recommend reading this [article][jake-more] to learn more about the whole story.

 ## Useful links